sammuelyee/docs/cartodb-editor.md

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/geo1.png' | prepend: site.baseurl }}" alt="Geocoding data" /></p>

-Importing your data with latitude and longitude coordinates already included renders a map that automatically displays your markers and polygons from the coordinates uploaded to your table.
-To georeference, just select the longitude and latitude columns in your table and click continue.
+Importing your data with latitude and longitude coordinates already included renders a map that automatically displays your markers and polygons from the coordinates uploaded to your dataset.
+To georeference, just select the longitude and latitude columns in your dataset and click continue.

 **By City Names**